 Is Ho Chi Minh City worth visiting for tourists?

 Absolutely, but it depends what you're looking for.
 If you want to understand Vietnam's recent history, experience incredible street food, and see a major Southeast Asian city in action, then yes.
-However, if you're looking for traditional Vietnamese charm or peaceful cultural experiences, you might find other Vietnamese cities more appealing.
+However, if you're looking for traditional Vietnamese charm or peaceful cultural experiences, you might find better places in other Vietnamese cities more appealing.

 Is 2 days enough for Ho Chi Minh City?